-The Notes offered hereby will be issued under an indenture to be dated as of June , 1998 (the "Indenture") between the Issuer and State Street Bank and Trust Company, as trustee (the "Trustee") which will be subject to and governed by the Trust Indenture Act of 1939, as amended (the "Trust Indenture Act").
+The Notes offered hereby will be issued under an indenture to be dated as of June 22, 1998 (the "Indenture") between the Issuer and State Street Bank and Trust Company, as trustee (the "Trustee") which will be subject to and governed by the Trust Indenture Act of 1939, as amended (the "Trust Indenture Act").
 The following summary of certain provisions of the Notes and the Indenture does not purport to be complete and is subject to, and qualified in its entirety by reference to, the provisions of the Notes and the Indenture, including the definitions of certain terms contained therein and those terms made part of the Indenture through the incorporation by reference of the Trust Indenture Act.
 Copies of the Indenture are available upon request from the Issuer or the Trustee.
-For definitions" below.
+For definitions of certain capitalized terms used in this summary, see "--Certain Definitions" below.